Advertising has been around for a long time. In fact, the first paid advertisement was a Coca-Cola ad in a French newspaper in 1836.

 For some businesses, there will be one single objective (usually to generate sales) and for others there will be several goals, from generating sales to establishing brand recognition.

-When it comes to credit union advertising, there are typically two main objectives:
+When it comes to bank and credit union advertising, there are typically two main objectives:

 - Introduce and sell products to potential (new) customers